icfnext/ionic-aem-apps/README.md

 ## Overview

 AEM Apps is a module of AEM which can be used to create authorable experiences which present as native mobile applications.
-These applications leverage the Cordova or PhoneGap framework and as such are coloquially refered to as Hybrid applications.
+These applications leverage the Cordova or PhoneGap framework and as such are colloquially referred to as Hybrid applications.

 ## Content Structure

+## Page Types

-## Application Root
+### Application Root

-### Application Level Configuration and Run Functionality
+#### Application Level Configuration and Run Functionality

 A jsp hook, `angular-app-module-suffix.jsp` is provided off of the Application Root resource type.
 This is an ideal place to code application level configurations and run mechanisms (ie, code which would normally be placed in the